polterguy/polterguy.github.io/tutorials/task-scheduler/index.md

 Combined with the fact that Hyperlambda happens to be a Turing complete high level programming language, this also lends itself to business process workflows, and similar ideas, where some function invocation is dynamically created, persisted into your database, for then to be executed later due to some trigger happening in another part of your system.
-In such a way the task scheduler in Magic also replaces Microsoft Workflow Foundation, with something that's somewhere between 200 to 400 times faster and more scalable than MWF - In addition to that it consumes about 1/10th of the memory MWF consumes.
+In such a way the task scheduler in Magic replaces Microsoft Workflow Foundation, with something that's somewhere between 200 to 400 times faster and more scalable than MWF - In addition to that it consumes about 1/10th of the memory MWF consumes.
 Hyperlambda tasks are also `async` to the bone.
 Below you can see some example Hyperlambda you can paste into your tasks to create a dummy task that simply creates a log entry for you.
+Open your _"Tasks"_ menu item, click the plus button, give your task a name, click your task to select it for editing, and paste the following into its Hyperlambda editor.

 ```
 /*